MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

   > - Version 10.0.39 (PU63) platform update 7.0.7198.186 or later
   >
   > With this update, Array type fields are added to tables.
 You need to perform a full refresh to include previous rows.
-  > Array fields of Enumerated type are currently excluded from Synapse Link and Fabric Link feature.
-Support for these additional Array type fields will be added on the future
+  > Array fields of Enumerated type are currently excluded from the Synapse Link and Fabric link features.

 - [Table inheritance and derived tables](/dynamicsax-2012/developer/table-inheritance-overview) are concepts in finance and operations apps.
 When choosing a derived table from finance and operations apps, fields from the corresponding base table currently aren't included.
 For example, if you choose `DirPerson` table, a table derived from `DirPartyTable` also known as the base table, exported data contains fields from the base table `DirPartyTable` You need to select the base table in addition to the derived table if you need access to these fields.
 You can use [this FastTrack solution](https://github.com/microsoft/Dynamics-365-FastTrack-Implementation-Assets/tree/master/Analytics/DataverseLink/DataIntegration#derived-tables) provided on GitHub.
 This solution creates views, which include columns from base tables.